ItzLoonie/TownOfHostPlus/README.md

 If you shapeshift as Warlock, you can make a regular kill. <br>
 Beware, if you or another impostor are the nearest to the player you have cursed when you shift you will be killed.<br>

-### Spellcaster
+### Witch

 Team : Impostors<br>
 Basis : Impostor<br>

-The Spellcaster can perform kills or spells by turns.<br>
+The Witches can perform kills or spells by turns.<br>
-The players spelled by a Spellcaster before a meeting are marked with a cross in the meeting, and unless exiling the Spellcaster, They all die just after the meeting.<br>
+The players spelled by Witches before a meeting are marked "cross" in the meeting, and unless exiling Witches, They all die just after the meeting.<br>

 ### Mafia